The Link Between Dopamine And ADHD: How Does It Work?

 Managing ADHD symptoms with therapy

-There can be many components to a successfully managing ADHD, including behavior therapy, effective medications, and coping strategies to control symptoms like impulses and mood swings.
-Therapy can be a valuable part of the process.
-A therapist can work with you to help you set treatment goals, monitor your progress, and create behavioral strategies to work with your unique brain instead of fighting against limitations.
+Like medications and lifestyle changes, therapy can be a superb addition to one’s treatment plan.
+A therapist can work with you to help you set treatment goals, monitor your progress, and create behavioral strategies to work with your unique brain instead of constantly fighting its limitations.

-However, some people with ADHD may experience barriers to receiving support from an in-person therapist due to transportation limitations, a lack of financial resources, or distance.
-Working with an online mental health specialist through a platform like BetterHelp may be more convenient, as you can meet with your provider from home in any location with an internet connection.
-In addition, you can choose between phone, video, or live chat sessions, giving you control over how you receive support.
+However, some people with ADHD may experience barriers to receiving support from an in-person therapist due to transportation limitations, a lack of financial resources, an especially heavy schedule, or being a large distance from the nearest office.
+Working with an online mental health specialist through an online platform like BetterHelp may be more convenient.
+In addition, online therapy is often more cost-effective, which may be helpful for people with limited income.

-Some people with ADHD can benefit from a structured environment that helps support their symptoms.
-Research supports the effectiveness of online treatment in this process.
-For example, a 2022 study about treating ADHD found that online therapy could improve symptoms of ADHD in adults and children as effectively as in-person modalities.
+Some people with ADHD can benefit from the structured environment that therapy creates, and research supports the effectiveness of online modalities.
+For example, a 2022 study on treating ADHD found that online therapy could improve symptoms of ADHD in adults and children as effectively as in-person therapy.

 Takeaway